-More than 70 years later the mission remains, though where and how we accomplish it has changed dramatically.
+Now 75 years later the mission remains, though where and how we accomplish it has changed dramatically.

 In 1946-47, U.S. churches opened their hearts and provided more than 11 million pounds of food, clothing, and medical supplies to war-torn Europe and Asia.
 Protestants and Catholics pooled talent and resources to meet a staggering refugee crisis.
 Today the Immigration and Refugee Program of CWS is a vital, internationally-recognized operation, having resettled nearly half a million refugees since its inception.

 Also in 1947, CWS, Lutheran World Relief, and the National Catholic Welfare Program created a joint community hunger appeal, the Christian Rural Overseas Program, also known as CROP.
 The acronym is gone but the name and life-saving work remains as CROP Hunger Walks in some 800+ communities across the United States.

 That early CROP initiative captured the imagination of America's heartland.
 Soon "Friendship Trains" roared across the country, picking up commodities such as corn, wheat, rice, and beans to be shared around the world.
 The experience of the trains led to "Friendship Food Ships."
 And, a multi-denominational program called One Great Hour of Sharing was formed to raise in-church gifts to help fill these ships.
 CWS continued to provide community-wide opportunities for sharing.

 In the 1950s and 60s, CWS expanded its reach across Asia, Africa, and Latin America.